 At 10:45 a.m., the commencement ceremony for master’s and doctoral degree candidates will take place in the Byron Recreation Complex.
 Academic awards will be presented to the top students from the College of Graduate and Continuing Education during the ceremony.

 Immediately following the ceremony, a reception for master’s and doctoral degree recipients and their guests will be held on the Alumni Memorial Green.

-At 1:30 p.m. on Saturday, ROTC Army cadets will be commissioned as second lieutenants in the U.S. Army during a ceremony in the Houlihan McLean Center.
+At 1:30 p.m. on Saturday, ROTC Army cadets will be commissioned as second lieutenants in the U.S. Army during a ceremony to be held in the Houlihan McLean Center.
 A reception will follow.

-Saturday afternoon, the University will also host a reception for members of the Class of 2013 who have made long-term service commitments following graduation at 2:15 p.m. in room 405 of the DeNaples Center.
-A photo of Alumni Legacy graduates and their families will take place at the St. Ignatius statue in front of the Long Center at 2:45 p.m., (near the Dionne Campus Green amphitheater).
+Saturday afternoon, the University will also host receptions for members of the Class of 2011 who have made long-term service commitments following graduation and for Alumni Legacy graduates and their families.

 At 4 p.m., the Baccalaureate Mass will be held in the Byron Recreation Complex.
-University of Scranton President Kevin P. Quinn, S.J., will serve as celebrant.
-Timothy Cadigan, S.J., assistant professor of biology, will serve as homilist.
+University of Scranton President Rev. Scott R. Pilarz, S.J., will serve as celebrant.
+Rev. Richard G. Malloy, S.J., vice president for university ministries, will serve as homilist.

 Also on Saturday, at 8:30 p.m., a President’s Reception for graduates and parents will be held in the Byron Recreation Complex.
 Tickets are required to attend.